Jack Hobbs: End of career

 Hobbs was partially involved in the Bodyline controversy in Australia in 1932–33.
 Late in the 1932 season, Bill Bowes consistently bowled short-pitched deliveries against him in a match between Surrey and Yorkshire.
 Bowes was criticised in the press and particularly by Pelham Warner, who was to manage the MCC team in Australia.
 Hobbs accompanied the team to Australia as a journalist, writing for the News Chronicle and The Star, accompanied by his ghostwriter Jack Ingham.
 During the tour, Hobbs neither condemned Bodyline nor fully described the English tactics.
 Other journalists admired Hobbs but dismissed his writing as "bland".
 When he returned to England, Hobbs openly criticised the English tactics in newspaper columns and in a book he wrote about the tour.
 In 1933, playing less frequently, he scored 1,105 runs at 61.38, aged 50.
 After missing the first games with illness, he scored 221 against the touring West Indian team, to the acclaim of the press.
 He did not play every game, and the Surrey committee allowed him to choose which matches to play.
 More centuries followed later that season, which took him to 196 in his career, fuelling anticipation that he would reach 200 centuries.
 That winter he accompanied the MCC team in India as a journalist.
 Before the next season, Surrey constructed a new entrance to the Oval which was named after Hobbs.
 In 1934, he scored 624 runs at 36.70.
 After a solid start, he scored his final first-class century against Lancashire.
 After this he played irregularly, and his batting began to appear uncomfortable.
 Hobbs realised his career was over: in February 1935, he announced his retirement.
 There were many tributes and a public dinner was held in his honour which was attended by many leading figures in cricket.
-In all first-class cricket, Hobbs scored 61,760 runs at an average of 50.70 according to ESPNcricinfo.
+In all first-class cricket, Hobbs scored 61,760 runs at an average of 50.70 according to Cricinfo.
 Later in 1935, Hobbs was made an honorary life member of Surrey.